 Intent or knowledge is difficult for prosecutors to prove since it goes towards state of mind, which is invisible.
 Typical evidence in these cases includes surveillance video, text communications, and eyewitness testimony.

-Sometimes a person’s perfectly lawful actions are misconstrued as illegal by others.
+Sometimes your perfectly lawful actions are misconstrued as illegal by others.
 For example, perhaps a casino employee who was accused of altering a roulette wheel was merely cleaning or repairing it.
-As long as insufficient evidence exists to prove the defendant’s guilt beyond a reasonable doubt, criminal charges cannot stand.
+As long as insufficient evidence exists to prove your guilt beyond a reasonable doubt, criminal charges cannot stand.

 The police committed an illegal search

 It is possible that an immigration judge could find that illegally making, altering, or selling gaming equipment is a crime involving moral turpitude in Nevada.
-Therefore, non-U.S. citizens who are facing NRS 465.085 charges are encouraged to hire an experienced lawyer right away to try to get the charge changed to a non-deportable crime.
+Therefore, non-U.S. citizens facing NRS 465.085 charges are encouraged to hire an experienced lawyer immediately to try to change the charge to a non-deportable crime.

-People convicted of violating NRS 465.085 are required to wait five (5) years after the case ends before asking the court to seal their criminal record.4 Note that there is no waiting time to get a record seal if the charge got dismissed (and therefore there is no conviction).5 Learn more about getting Nevada criminal records sealed.
+If you are convicted of violating NRS 465.085, you are required to wait five (5) years after the case ends before asking the court to seal your criminal record.4 Note that there is no waiting time to get a record seal if your charge got dismissed (and therefore there is no conviction).5 Learn more about getting Nevada criminal records sealed.

 Cheating at gambling

-Cheating at gambling (NRS 465.083) occurs when someone alters the elements of chance, method of selection, or criteria which determine either:
+Cheating at gambling (NRS 465.083) is altering the elements of chance, method of selection, or criteria which determine either:

 - the result of a game;